William Tubbs

 William Tubbs (May 10, 1907 – January 25, 1953) was an American stage and film actor.
 He appeared in a number of European films in the years after the Second World War, including several by Roberto Rossellini.

+Biography

+Born on May 10, 1907, in Milwaukee, Tubbs was an insurance man in Hollywood before he became an actor.

+After having a heart ailment for many months, Tubbs died on January 25, 1953, in London.
+At the time of his death he was married to the former Helen McGill, a magazine writer.